bridgecrew-perf6/deploy-getting-started/README.md

 Ansible playbook to deploy this app on a compute instance using docker: https://github.com/docker/getting-started

-A static volume is used for the sqlite database

 # Installation
 This is a standalone running shipped version